 Above are general statements regarding the law.
 There are, of course, other nuances in determining spousal support that are dependent upon the factual circumstances of each case.
 Courts are influenced by previous case law in such circumstances and its important your Divorce & Family Law attorney is up-to-date on the law.

-Mr. Stinson has access to the program courts use to calculate temporary spousal support and keeps abreast of current developments in the law that influence spousal support determinations in fact specific circumstances.
-Schedule a consultation with Mr. Stinson if you have questions regarding spousal support in your case.
+Tom has access to the program courts use to calculate temporary spousal support and keeps abreast of current developments in the law that influence spousal support determinations in fact specific circumstances.
+Schedule a consultation with Tom if you have questions regarding spousal support in your case.

 Child support is determined from the support calculating program mentioned above, or “guideline” support.
 It is largely dependent on the incomes of the parties and how much time each parent spends with the child or children.

-As mentioned above, Mr. Stinson has the program the courts use to calculate both temporary spousal support and child support.
-Schedule a consultation with Mr. Stinson if you have questions regarding spousal or child support in your case.
+As mentioned above, Tom has the program the courts use to calculate both temporary spousal support and child support.
+Schedule a consultation with Tom if you have questions regarding spousal or child support in your case.